irods/irods_docs/docs/system_overview/troubleshooting.md

 ## Debugging Levels

 Some settings within iRODS can be useful when developing for iRODS or when working through diagnosing unexpected server-side behavior.
-The following environment variables can be set in the service account and require a server restart to take effect (`./irodsctl restart`):
+The following environment variables can be set in the service account or in `server_config.json`.
+The server must be restarted for the options to take effect (`./irodsctl restart`):

 - `spLogLevel=N` - This will send to the rodsLog all log messages of `N` or more severe (`1`, or `LOG_SYS_FATAL` is most severe).
 Increasing the log level will increase the number of messages written to rodsLog.
 Setting `spLogLevel` to `8` or more will show the wireline XML packing instructions.
 This can also be set in the service account's `irods_environment.json` file as `irods_log_level` (and not require a server restart, as each rodsAgent reads this environment file on standup, per incoming iRODS connection).